kamioftea/advent-of-code-2023/pubs/blog/day_7.md

 header: 'Day 7: Camel Cards'
 ---

 Today the challenge is to sort poker hands by a slightly unorthodox method.
-Since the `HandType` of a hand will need to be used repeatedly when sorting the list, it makes sense to pre-calculate it and store it with the other data about the hand.
-The solution should then be inherent in the data model.
+There are no suits, and straight runs are not a rank.
+Further if two hands are of the same type, then you compare cards in drawn order, not overall highest card.

+This sort of puzzle tends to fit rust's ergonomics well.
+A lot of the logic can be expressed in the data model, and defining custom sorting is exposed in an intuitive way.

 ## Parsing

 First I'll define a data model.
-I'll use enums for the cards and hand ranks, as they have the useful property that `#[derive(Eq, PartialEq, PartialOrd, Ord)]` will use the order the enum appears in the code, so if I list them in rank order, low to high, I get the correct ordering foe free.
+I'll use enums for the cards and hand ranks, as they have the useful property that `#[derive(Eq, PartialEq, PartialOrd, Ord)]` will use the order the enum variations appears in the code, so if I list them in rank order, low to high, I get the correct ordering foe free.
 The ordering defaults mean I can also define the 9 number cards as `Num(i32)` and it will assume ordering them `Num(2)` to `Num(10)` as required.

 ```rust
 #[derive(Eq, PartialEq, Debug, Ord, PartialOrd, Hash)]